dbrugne/donut/README.md

 Security/performance:
 - [ ] Scalability: implement Redis for sessions, MongoDb data cache (all User and Room documents used by socket.io) and sockets.
-- [ ] Security: use https://www.npmjs.org/package/google-caja on each input (especially socket inputs and messages)
+- [ ] Security: use https://www.npmjs.org/package/google-caja on message input (especially socket inputs and messages)
-- [ ] Move cloudinary params in configuration for both client and server

 Automation:
 - [ ] Refactor grunt
 - [ ] Sample activity generation (rooms, users, messages, enter/leave room, one to one)

 Bugs:
-- [ ] Fix "unlog" bug that maintain user logged in chat
+- [ ] Fix bug that maintain user logged in chat on logout

 Features:
 - [ ] Highlight messages of the same user of this message